dyigitpolat/kurul/README.md

 ## Architecture Overview

 kurul's core functionality is encapsulated in the `kurul` class.
-It uses a pipeline of skepticism to improve the quality of GPT-4 responses.
+It uses a pipeline of skepticism to improve the quality of Chat GPT responses.
 Main components include:

-- GPT-4 client for initial response generation
+- Chat GPT client for initial response generation
 - Context manager for handling conversations context
 - Skeptical prompt generation for creating skepticism queries
 - Response refinement based on the skepticism feedback